salhx9/gromet_v2/design_decisions.md

 ```
 select plant_id, nickname, plants.type_id, description from plants inner join plant_care_info on plant_care_info.type_id = plants.type_id where user_id = 'jacob';
 ```

-## Python Scripts
-All of the scripts in this repository are used to populated the postgres database once you get it running.

-### Create_tables.py Script
-This script creates the database tables with the schema I designed.
-This was crucial during the schema refinement stage when I wanted to drop the tables and start with fresh data.

-### insert_*.py Scripts
-I have also made four insert scripts, one for each of the tables.
-This was useful for testing data as I refined my schema and made restoring tables a breeze.

-### Updating_plants Script
-I only had time to create a function that would update a plant's nickname.
-Names of inanimate objects are just a fun way for the user to keep track of their plants.
-I wanted the user to be able to change its name without losing history records.
-Hence, I made the primary key a serial object, which is just an auto incrementing integer.